cefleet/sample_webserver/README.md

 });
 ```

+# Make a tiny web app to test writing to the database
+> You can technically do this from construct or any other system like postman that can send a http type request with a POST/PUT method.
+This is so you can test your routes without writing code in construct.
+1. Add ability to host html file from
-3. Add ability to host html file from the webserver
+2. Add ability to host html file from the webserver
 ```
 const express = require('express')
 const app = express()